 Audit Committee.
-During the year ended December 31, 2018, the Audit Committee met four times.
+During the year ended December 31, 2019, the Audit Committee met four times.
 The Audit Committee is responsible for selecting, engaging and discharging our independent accountants, reviewing the plans, scope and results of the audit engagement with our independent accountants, approving professional services provided by our independent accountants (as well as the compensation for those services), reviewing the independence of our independent accountants and reviewing the adequacy of our internal control over financial reporting.
-In addition, the Audit Committee is responsible for assisting our Board of Directors with its review and approval of the determination of the fair value of our investments.
-Our Board of Directors has determined that each of Messrs.
+In addition, the Audit Committee is responsible for assisting our Board of Directors with its review and approval of the determination of the fair value of our investments and monitoring and overseeing the Company's policy standards and guidelines for risk assessment and risk management.
+Our Board of Directors has determined that each of Ms. Matthews and Messrs.
 Appling, Griffin, Jackson and Solcher is an "Audit Committee financial expert" as defined by the Securities and Exchange Commission, or the SEC.
 For more information on the backgrounds of these directors, see their biographical information under "Election of Directors" above.

 Compensation Committee.
-During the year ended December 31, 2018, the Compensation Committee met four times and acted by unanimous written consent five times.
+During the year ended December 31, 2019, the Compensation Committee met four times and acted by unanimous written consent five times.
 The Compensation Committee determines the compensation and related benefits for our executive officers including the amount of salary, bonus and stock-based compensation to be included in the compensation package for each of our executive officers.
 In addition, the Compensation Committee assists the Board of Directors in developing and evaluating the compensation of our non-management directors and evaluating succession planning with respect to the chief executive officer and other key executive positions.
 The Compensation Committee has the authority to engage the services of outside advisers, experts and others as it deems necessary to assist the committee in connection with its responsibilities.
 The actions of the Compensation Committee are generally reviewed and ratified by the entire Board of Directors, except the employee directors do not vote with respect to their compensation.

 Nominating and Corporate Governance Committee.
-During the year ended December 31, 2018, the Nominating and Corporate Governance Committee met four times.
-The Nominating and Corporate Governance Committee is responsible for determining criteria for service on our Board of Directors, identifying, researching and recommending to the Board of Directors director nominees for election by our stockholders, selecting nominees to fill vacancies on our Board of Directors or a committee of the Board, developing and recommending to our Board of Directors any amendments to our corporate governance principles and overseeing the self-evaluation of our Board of Directors and its committees.
+During the year ended December 31, 2019, the Nominating and Corporate Governance Committee met four times.
+The Nominating and Corporate Governance Committee is responsible for determining criteria for service on our Board of Directors, identifying, researching and recommending to the Board of Directors director nominees for election by our stockholders, selecting nominees to fill vacancies on our Board of Directors or a committee of the

+Board, developing and recommending to our Board of Directors any amendments to our corporate governance principles and overseeing the self-evaluation of our Board of Directors and its committees.